-Teachers will complete class registers online using Integris by 0900 and 1310 respectively.
+Teachers will complete class registers online using Arbor by 0900 and 1310 respectively.
 In the event of fire a central register will be taken out to the playground and checked by the teacher taking charge of any remaining children.
 In addition, the laminated 'fire evacuation numbers' sheet should be taken by the adult in charge to the fire assembly point.
 This provides a means of 'head counting' in case the registers are inaccessible.
-A similar process is in place at lunchtime: each morning the school administrator provides the midday meal team with the number of children present for each class.
+A similar process is in place at lunchtime: each morning the school administrator provides the lunchtime Opal Play Team with the number of children present for each class.
 This is kept with the team and returned to the office at the end of lunchtime.
-On completion of a successful head count, the 'fire evacuation numbers' sheet should be raised above head height to signal to the Bursar or Headteacher that all children's bodies are accounted for.
+On completion of a successful head count, the 'fire evacuation numbers' sheet should be raised above head height to signal to the School Business Manager or Headteacher/Deputy Headteacher that all children's bodies are accounted for.
 If a child is missing, the register (if available) should be taken in full to ascertain who is missing.